 Talk to your vet about a comprehensive strategy for reducing these effects of aging.
 A diet with more medium-chain triglycerides (MCTs), fish oil, and/or antioxidants may be helpful.
 Extra DHA may be particularly important, too.

-Does my dog have kidney disease or another chronic disease?
+Does my dog have

 A special kidney-targeted diet with reduced levels of phosphorus may be in order.